 - USD 13 Billion for cold chains, post-harvest storage infrastructures etc.

-- The Government will launch “Pradhan Mantri Matsya Sampada Yojana” for development of marine and inland fisheries to fill the gaps in value chains.
-USD 2.6 Billion will lead to an additional 7 million tons of fish production in the next five years and employ 5.5 million people.
+- The Government will launch “Pradhan Mantri Matsya Sampada Yojana”.
+It will focus on development of marine and inland fisheries to fill the gaps in value chains.
+Adittionally, USD 2.6 Billion will lead to an additional 7 million tons of fish production in the next five years.
+Furthermore, it will employ 5.5 million people.

 - USD 1.7 Billion for vaccination of livestock in India to eradicate foot and mouth disease.

 - USD 2 Billion on ramping up the dairy infrastructure and investments in cattle feed.

 - An amendment to the Essential Commodities Act will enable better prices for farmers.
 Foodstuffs including edible oils, oilseeds, pulses, onions and potato will be deregulated.

 - USD 528 Million for growing of herbal and medicinal plants.
 Moreover, one million hectares of land for growing medicinal and herbal plants.
 Additionally, it is expected to provide an income of nearly USD 650 Million for farmers.